Braemar Bridge

 Spanning 85 meters across the River Dee, near Braemar in Scotland, this foot and cycle bridge will link the highland town with access tracks that lead into the Cairngorm massif – the mountain area at the heart of the UK’s largest, highest and most remote National Park.

-The bridge, a modified suspension bridge, is rooted not in contemporary design but in that of a family of Victorian footbridges that span the upper Dee, in particular the surviving white painted suspension bridges at Garbh Alt Sheil, Polhollick and Cambus O’May.
+The bridge, a modified suspension bridge, is rooted in the family of Victorian footbridges that span the upper Dee, in particular the surviving white painted suspension bridges at Garbh Alt Sheil, Polhollick and Cambus O’May.
 The elegant V-shape of its pylons, at each end, define the geometry of its net of suspension cables – giving the impression of a valley and befitting of a piece of infrastructure crossing into wilderness.

 The bridge will fulfil a long-standing wish on the part of Braemar residents and visitors to the area to have a permanent fixed link between the north and south banks of The River Dee adjacent to the village.